microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 }
 ```

 In our example, we are going to define a `ResourceType` function in a file named `common.Rule.ps1`.
-This function will be used by preconditions to check if the type of Azure resource.
+This function will be used by preconditions to check the type of Azure resource.

 ```powershell
 # A custom function to filter by resource type